GATB/bcalm/README.md

 Of course, after that, BCALM 2 can be run with any k value up to the largest one specified during compilation.

+# Intermediate files

+BCALM 2 produces some intermediate files: a .h5 file (or a _gatb/ folder), which contain the k-mer counts.
+The "*glue*" files contain compacted sequences that needs to be glued together (see BCALM 2 paper).
+Those files can be safely deleted after an execution, as the actual output is just the FASTA file containing the unitigs.

 Acknowledgements
 ========
 If using BCALM 2, please cite: